 Company Detail

 Starting Salary: £18,000 (increasing to £23,500 in your second year!)

 Right to Work in the UK: To be considered for this role you must currently have right to work in the UK.
 Join our Wastewater (Sewage) team as a front‑line Technician Apprentice and play a vital role in keeping our sites and equipment operating safely, reliably, and efficiently.
 This is your chance to build a long‑term career with Anglian Water and make a real impact on the environment and our communities.
 You’ll split your time between college learning and hands‑on experience across our operational sites.
 You’ll support the wastewater recycling process—collecting, treating and cleaning wastewater before returning it safely to our rivers and seas.
 This is a practical, outdoor role where no two days are the same.
 It’s varied, rewarding, and occasionally challenging, but you’ll be part of a supportive team who will help you grow into a skilled technician.
 Once qualified, you’ll join a 24/7 standby rota because your role is vital.We are very proud of our apprentices here at Anglian Water.
 Over 87% of our apprentices are still working here at Anglian after 10 years.
 Check out our career site to hear more about opportunities and hear from our current apprentices What you’ll do Inspect, maintain and care for essential assets and equipment Support fault‑finding and respond to issues to help keep our sites running efficiently Work and learn alongside experienced mechanical and electrical technicians and follow health & safety rules Follow all health & safety procedures Take ownership of your development and contribute to team success What we’re looking for English, Maths and Science GCSE’s (grades 9–4/A*–C), we can also accept Level 2 Functional Skills - predicted grades will be accepted if you have not yet completed your exams A genuine interest in the water industry and protecting the environment Good communication skills and a strong team mindset Willingness to work outdoors and learn new skills If you do not currently hold a full UK driving licence, you’ll need to obtain one by the end of year two of the programme, or if this isn’t possible due to your age, within one year of your 17th birthday.
-What’s in it for you A dedicated mentor and full support network Paid holidays, private healthcare, pension, gym and retail discounts Nationally recognised qualifications without the student debt A welcoming and inclusive environment where you can bring your true self Applications close: 15/03/2026Next Steps: Submit your CV and answer five screening questions to share more about you and your motivations for applying.
+What’s in it for you A dedicated mentor and full support network Paid holidays, private healthcare, pension, gym and retail discounts Nationally recognised qualifications without the student debt A welcoming and inclusive environment where you can bring your true self Applications close: 29/03/2026Next Steps: Submit your CV and answer five screening questions to share more about you and your motivations for applying.
 If successful, you may be selected to a site tour/meet the team at a local site to gain an understanding of the role.
+A final stage in-person assessment centre will take place on 30th April in Louth.
 Read Less

+Company Detail